Des Smith (ice hockey)

-Desmond Patrick Smith (February 22, 1914 – September 26, 1981) was a Canadian ice hockey defenceman who played four four teams in the National Hockey League (NHL) between 1937 and 1942.
+Desmond Patrick Smith (February 22, 1914 – September 26, 1981) was a Canadian ice hockey defenceman who played for four teams in the National Hockey League (NHL) between 1937 and 1942.
 He won the Stanley Cup with the Boston Bruins in 1941.
 His sons Brian and Gary also played in the NHL.

 Playing career

 Pre-NHL career

 Des Smith began his hockey career in his hometown playing for the Ottawa Montagnards from 1932–34.
 He would later play for the Charlottetown Abbies of the Maritime Senior Hockey League and the Saint John St. Peters of the Saint John City Hockey League.
 In 1935–36 he moved to England to play for the Wembley Lions where he won the English National League championship.
 He spent the 1936–37 season with the Wembley Monarchs.

 NHL

 He moved back to Canada after the 1937 season.
 He was signed as a free agent by the Montreal Maroons on October 7, 1937.
 After one season with the Maroons he was traded for cash to the Montreal Canadiens on September 14, 1938.
 He again would play just one season on the other side of town.
 He was again traded for cash this time to the Chicago Black Hawks on May 15, 1939.
 He played the 1938–39 season in the International American Hockey League with the New Haven Eagles.
 He joined Chicago in 1940.
 He played there for one season before being traded to the Boston Bruins for Jack Portland on January 27, 1940.
 He found his greatest success in Boston playing with Hall of Famers like Bobby Bauer, Milt Schmidt, and Roy Conacher.
 He helped the Bruins win the Stanley Cup in 1941 defeating the Detroit Red Wings in four straight games.
 He played one more season in Boston before retiring from the NHL.